 Regulatory Technology (RegTech) — often slated as the growing sister of FinTech — is the application of technology to improve the way we manage regulatory compliance.

-The kinds of GRC tools and technologies these companies use may span the gamut, including machine learning, natural language processing, blockchain, and AI.
+The kinds of technologies these companies use may span the gamut, including machine learning, natural language processing, blockchain, and AI.

 RegTech companies are able to choose their industry much the way a consultant chooses a specialization, or a student chooses an academic major.
 For example, Ascent has — for now — chosen to focus on financial services regulation.
 Other heavily regulated industries that could benefit from regulatory technology include industrial, energy and utilities, healthcare, pharmaceuticals, consumer products, and communications.